Let us add a Common module configuration object.

 You can use this variable to access tabular section column data and calculate the total by multiplying the price and quantity.

-Finally, let us implement a similar handler for the Price field.
-Since you have already coded the required procedure in the form module, you might want to reuse it with a different form control.
-However, the 1C Company configuration development standards do not permit that approach.
+- Finally, let us implement a similar handler for the Price field.
+Since you have already coded the required procedure in the form module, you might want to reuse it with a different control form.
+However, 1C Company configuration development standards do not permit that approach.

 Learn more!
 According to the 1C Company development standards, each event must have its own handler.
 If identical actions are to be performed in response to changes to different controls (for example, in response to clicking any of the several buttons), these should be handled as follows: